fusion-energy/neutronics-workshop/README.md

 - Try increasing the number of ```batches``` to 10 and ```sett.particles``` to 500 and re-run the simulation.
 You should observe an improved estimate of TBR with better statsitical uncertainty.

+- Try changing '(n,Xt)' to '205' and you should get the same result as this is the equivalent [ENDF MT reaction number](https://www.oecd-nea.org/dbdata/data/manual-endf/endf102_MT.pdf) for tritium production.

 There remains uncertainty in the nuclear interaction data and elsewhere but the statisitcal uncertainty can be decreased with more computing.

 Your should find that the TBR value obtained from the simulation is below 1.0 so this design will not be self sufficient in fuel.